WorldRemit is one of the cheapest and fastest options for sending money abroad to friends and family.

-- It does not use the mid-market rate and this means your total fee outlay may be higher than you think due to markups.
+- It does not use the mid-market rate, which means your total fee outlay may be higher than you think due to markups.

-- The maximum transfer amount per transaction when paying with debit or credit cards is $4,000 CAD.
+- The maximum transfer amount per transaction for debit or credit cards is $4,000 CAD.
 There is also a maximum 24-hour limit of $40,000 CAD.

-- You can’t hedge your foreign currency transactions using FOREX risk management strategies like forward contracts or limit orders.
+- You can’t hedge foreign currency transactions using FOREX risk management strategies like forward contracts or limit orders.

 - Does not offer dedicated accounts for small businesses.

 Is WorldRemit Legit and Safe?

-WorldRemit has been operating since 2010 and is registered with various financial authorities and regulators around the world.
+WorldRemit has been operating since 2010 and is registered with various financial authorities and regulators worldwide.

 For example, it is registered as a Money Service Business with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC)- with registration # M11556765.